HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 #### Considerations in addition to Direct Referral

-- CPs may not be a BA of the covered entity and therefore not bound by HIPAA's privacy and security requirements
+- CP may not be a BA of the covered entity and therefore not bound by HIPAA's privacy and security requirements
 - CP may not always have a formal relationship with a CBO
 - Provider may request to have the service delivered by a specific CBO
 - CP may not accept the referral or be unable to perform the requested service